-For this first edition of Kid Art Reviews our guest reviewer is Celia, a 12 year old who really enjoys visual arts.
-We asked her what she thought of the exhibition and this is what she said.
+For this edition of "Kid Art Reviews" our guest reviewer is 8 year-old Jaden, who really likes to draw.
+We asked her what she thought of the exhibit and this is what she said.

 Questions about a Specific Piece in the Exhibition

 (SPACES) What is your favorite piece in the show and why is it your favorite?

 (Jaden) The Salt Stairs in TAG Round 2 because it's really different and I haven't seen anything like it before.

 (SP) If you could eat this piece what would it taste like?
 Would it be spicy, tart, sweet, salty, bland, etc.?